George Gilder: Technology

 In the 1990s, he became an evangelist of technology and the Internet.
 He discussed emerging trends in several books and his newsletter, the Gilder Technology Report.

-The first mention of the word "Digerati" on USENET occurred in 1992 and referred to an article by Gilder in Upside magazine.
-His other books include Life After Television, a 1990 book that predicted microchip "telecomputers" connected by fiberoptic cable would make broadcast-model television obsolete.
-The book was also notable for being published by the Federal Express company and featuring full-page advertisements for that company on every fifth page.
+The first mention of the word "Digerati" on USENET occurred in 1992 and was referred to an article by Gilder in Upside magazine.
+His other books include Life After Television, a 1990 86-page book that predicted microchip "telecomputers" connected by fiberoptic cable would make broadcast-model television obsolete.
+The book in the Larger Agenda series, was also notable for being published by Whittle Direct Books (Whittle Communications), featuring full-page advertisements for the Federal Express company on every fifth page.
+Federal Express was the sole advertiser in at least the first 10 books of the under-100-pages book series.

 Gilder wrote the books Microcosm, about Carver Mead and the CMOS microchip revolution; Telecosm, about the promise of fiber optics; and The Silicon Eye, about the Foveon X3 sensor, a digital camera imager chip.
 The book cover of the Silicon Eye reads, "How a Silicon Valley Company Aims to Make All Current Computers, Cameras, and Cell Phones Obsolete."
 The Foveon sensor has not achieved this goal and has not yet been used in cell phones.

 Gilder is an investor in private companies and serves as the chairman of the advisory board in Israel-based ASOCS that he discovered during his research for Israel Test.